CASLM Notice of Information Practices

 Safeguards and Protections

-There is legal expectation that your personal information is kept private and secure.
-This applies equally to all information collected in CPIN or other means such as paper or electronic copies of records, voice messages, text messages, and emails.
-We are mindful of the risks of modern technology, and we aim to reduce risks associated with cybercrime through diligent and proactive means that we hope will prevent and protect your information from loss or theft.
-We also require all CASLM staff and agents to swear a binding oath of confidentiality with expectation that they only access your information as needed for work related purposes.
-We conduct reviews to monitor and support compliance.
-If there is a privacy breach, we will tell you as is required by law.
-If you have concerns of a breach, please speak with your Worker or contact our Privacy Officer at [email protected] .
+There is legal expectation that we keep private and secure the collected personal information of service recipients.
+This applies equally to all information entered into CPIN or other means of retention such as paper/electronic records held by CASLM outside of CPIN, or voice messages, text messages, and emails as well as the use of artificial intelligence technologies.
+We are mindful of the risks of cybercrime and electronic footprints.
+We aim to reduce impact of such risk on service recipients through diligent and proactive oversight of service integrity and technologies used with intention to protect your information from loss or theft.
+We also require all CASLM staff and agents to limit their use of technology as guided by Information Technology experts and to be guided by a binding oath of confidentiality with expectation that they only access, use, and/or disclose the information of service recipients as needed in the context of service delivery.
+We conduct reviews to monitor and support compliance with this expectation and we investigate any indication for concern.
+If there is a confirmed privacy breach involving your personal information, we will seek you out to advise you as is required by law.
+If you have concerns of a breach of your privacy, please speak with your Worker or contact our Privacy Officer at [email protected] .

 Retention